aobarbieri/doxie-game/planning.md

 $ DONE - Display treats on the grid based on random location

+$ DONE - Allow the dog to eat the treats
+  - Treats disappear, and reappear on a random location
+  - Updates the score -> treat count increases on the board

 # ICEBOX
+- Add a crunch sound for when the dog eats the treat
+- Add a fun background music
+  - Allow the user to music the music if desired
 - As a aplayer, I want to be shown a count down to the start of the game.
 - As a player, I want the dog to move faster each time it eats so the game becomes more challenging.
 - As a player, I want to select which dog I want to play with (Tyler of Taylor).
 - Board as a table
+- As a SE, I want the user to win and see a fun message, when there is not more room for the dog to grow.